-The RT-PCR tests have established a defined standard for the detection of COVID-19 in clinical practice [26].
-Technical problems being encountered including contamination during sampling (e.g. accidental contact with contaminated gloves or surfaces), contamination with PCR amplifiers, contamination with reagents, cross-contamination of samples and cross-reaction with other viruses or genetic material may also lead to false-positive results.
-[25].
+The real-time reverse-transcriptase polymerase chain reaction (RT-PCR) tests have established a defined standard for the detection of COVID-19 in clinical practice [16], [25].
+Technical problems being encountered including contamination during sampling (e.g. accidental contact with contaminated gloves or surfaces), contamination with PCR amplifiers, contamination with reagents, cross-contamination of samples and cross-reaction with other viruses or genetic material may also lead to false-positive results [25].

-False negative is a test result that is incorrect, since it means that a person is not infected when they are actually infected, and a false positive result shows that a person is infected when they are not infected [25, 27-28].
+False negative is a test result that is incorrect, since it means that a person is not infected when they are actually infected, and a false positive result shows that a person is infected when they are not infected [25].
 The impact of COVID-19 could lead to more research in the field of robotics, however, without continued development in research, robotics will not, on their own, be prepared for the ensuing scenario.
 By encouraging the group of engineers, and healthcare specialists, we can be prepared when the subsequent pandemic arrives.